Browse by . . .

 Leslie Thornton's Binocular (Black Parrot) (Winkleman gallery, 2010)They are also singular in the sense of a formula, the inspiration for the title.
 In each case, she pairs the shot at left with a second circle at right against the same black ground.
 The second translates animal behavior into symmetric patterns by giving a part of the image multiple reflections.
 The folds intensify both color and the contrast between the colors and the black.
 The naturalism already approaches abstraction anyway.
 I stared for some time at an eyeball shape without realizing that it was another snake.

 This singularity does not sound promising, and in fact the photographs by the entrance make clear their limitations.
 Sure, natural history is cute, like Chelsea's own Nature Channel, and (duh) an image folded onto itself looks like a kaleidoscope.
 However, the sense of child's play vanishes in the dark with the videos.
 The patterns and their multiplicity bring out how each behavior has a rhythm of its own.
-Perhaps her experimental films have always been about confronting her fears by finding in them the pace of life.
+Perhaps her experimental films have always been about confronting her fears, much as for Janet Biggs in the Horn of Africa, by finding in them the pace of life.

 The tolling of the bells

-For me then, the still-unfinished towers meant thoroughly unimaginative architecture—and a job.
-Mine was clerical, for a Wall Street firm, back when someone still had to check each mis-entered trade against the slips of paper that had littered the floor of the exchange.
-I had given up halfway through senior year, without finishing a thesis or even finding an advisor in a brutally competitive major.
+My job was boring and clerical, for a Wall Street firm.
+Back then, someone still had to check each mis-entered trade against the slips of paper that had littered the floor of the exchange.
+I had given up on my degree halfway through senior year, without finishing a thesis or even finding an advisor in a brutally competitive major.
 Yet it was the bicentennial year, and I took pride each morning at rising so high, as if New York were still the capital of America.
 The routine itself was an escape from despair, and the sheer silence of the city below created a comfort zone.
 Someone else, someone not a temp, must have had a window on the world, but not I.

 Stephen Vitiello did, but it has taken him some time to come to terms with it, and I am not at all certain that he has.
 In 1999 he had a space on a higher floor than mine, in the other tower as it happens, as an artist in residence.
 More than ten years later, as if waiting for the wounds to heal and Deutsche Bank to come down, one can see the results.
 The program called the studio a WorldViews residency, and he took it at its word.
 One simply looks out toward New Jersey as a strong afternoon sun gives way to sunset and artificial light.
 Commuter ferries move in insistent diagonals without announcing their destinations.

-Vitiello's show has preparation for that work as well—in what falls somewhere between art as music, random noise, and a dull roar.
-Both video and sound art, as for John Cage, encourage rest and contemplation rather than the wrenching memories of Poe's "The Bells."
+Vitiello's show has preparation for that work as well—in what falls somewhere between art as music, music as sculpture, random noise, and a dull roar.
+Both video and sound art, as for John Cage and "The Musical Brain," encourage rest and contemplation rather than the wrenching memories of Poe's "The Bells," although Rafael Lozano-Hemmer's Voice Tunnel does take a bit of a walk.
 It is hard not to settle in for the duration and to hum along.
 One can see both works as measures of time.
 I cannot help thinking, though, of both, too, as works in progress.
 They are also oddly distancing.

-The New Jersey skyline seems here like New York without its landmarks, especially from an unfamiliar angle that no longer exists.
-Compared to Warhol's Empire, it seems deliberately less iconic but also slightly derivative.
+In Vitiello's hands, the New Jersey skyline seems like New York without its landmarks, from an unfamiliar angle that no longer exists.
+Compared to Warhol's Empire, his video seems deliberately less iconic and more than slightly derivative.
 As if to emphasize the project's unfinished state, the artist's equipment slips into the frame without ever quite signaling self-reflection.
-Maybe, as at the High Line, it is about to find its way after twelve years.
+Maybe it is about to find its way after twelve years.
 By the summer, my supervisor at tower 2 offered me a permanent job, but I had to move on myself.
 I had to cross not just the Hudson but America and back, before finally getting my degree.

 BACK to John's arts home page